BrenoMacedo56/Hive-Defender/README.md

 *Hive Defender* was developed to provide a practical and efficient solution for monitoring the health of bees using computer vision and artificial intelligence technologies.
 By identifying and alerting the presence of threats such as *Varroa destructor*, the system can help preserve the integrity of beehives, which are crucial for pollination and environmental balance.

 This project also served as a learning platform to deepen knowledge in AI and computer vision applied to environmental preservation.
 In the future, *Hive Defender* can be expanded to include the detection of other threats and factors affecting the well-being of bees, further contributing to the protection of these vital insects.

+ps: Plz notice that this is the first time i'm working with anything related to Compute Vision, so don't expect anything crazy.